BLOG

 2. Submit and Maintain XML Sitemaps

-An XML sitemap shows search engines which pages exist on your website and sometimes informs them how often they are updated.
+An XML sitemap shows search engines which pages exist on your website and how often they are updated.

 Best Practices:

-• You should submit your sitemap to Google Search Console and Bing Webmaster Tools.
+• Submit your sitemap to Google Search Console and Bing Webmaster Tools.

-• Keep it updated with any new or removed content.
+• Keep it updated with new or removed content.

 3. Fix Crawl Errors and Broken Links

-Crawl errors (like 404 pages or server errors) can stop search engines from indexing your content and negatively affect user trust.
+Crawl errors like 404 pages or server errors can stop search engines from indexing content and negatively impact user trust.

 • Monitor crawl errors in Google Search Console.